jamalrob/crystal-world/README.md

-A website written in Crystal without a framework.
-Basic server-side rendering of Markdown held in a SQLite database.
+A blog application written in Crystal, without a framework, in line with the [Frameworkless movement](https://www.frameworklessmovement.org/).
+Main objectives are testing different patterns and architectures, and re-estrablishing my solid grounding in the basics of web development, programming, etc.